 By default, RTCP messages receive best effort treatment on the network.
-RTCP messages MAY receive better than best-effort treatment on the network.
+The Differentiated Services Code Point (DSCP) MAY be configured at user equipment and media gateways to allow RTCP messages to receive better than best-effort treatment on the network.
 QoS-enhanced treatment is possible, but is not required by this profile.
 RTCP packets that are transmitted with best effort treatment may be delayed or lost in the network.
 As such, any application that attempts to use RTCP for accurate estimate of delay and latency, or to provide liveliness indication, for example, needs to be tolerant of delay or packet loss.
 If delay or packet loss cannot be tolerated, the application can use QoS enhanced treatment for RTCP, but this requires establishment of additional service flow(s), probably separate from the service flows established to carry the RTP stream.
 Setting up additional flows has significant implications for HFC access network bandwidth utilization, admission control, call signaling, and DOCSIS signaling, and remains for further study.